March 7, 2023

 With a positive industry outlook, you can start and grow a medical billing company by following these simple steps.

 Medical billing is a service in high demand, so setting up a new billing company is a smart business move.
-According to the U.S. Bureau of Labor Statistics, employment for medical records and health information technicians — under which medical billers are classified — is expected to grow 11% from 2018 to 2028.
-This rate is much faster than the national average for all occupations.
+According to the US Bureau of Labor Statistics, employment for medical records and health information technicians — under which medical billers are classified — is expected to grow 7% from 2021 to 2031.
+This rate exceeds the national average for all occupations, which is 5%.

 In a Tebra study, 96% of medical billing service companies expect their organization to grow over the next year or at least remain stable.
 Some forecast revenue increases of over 20%.

-This projected outlook is partially explained by the healthcare billing system’s growing complexity.
-Of surveyed physicians, 54% report that time spent on administrative tasks related to generating bills and collecting payments is a major problem for them.
+This projected outlook is partially explained by the growing complexity of the healthcare reimbursement landscape.
+The time that medical practices spend on administrative tasks related to generating bills and collecting payments is a major problem for them.
 As a result, the demand for outsourcing medical billing has steadily increased.

 For those looking to establish a medical billing business, the future is bright.
 If you get started with a firm foundation, you can position your billing company for growth.

-Every new business venture has a few things in common, and a medical billing business is no exception.
-You’ll want the right tools, relevant services, and ways to stand out.
+All new business ventures have a few issues in common, and a medical billing business is no exception.
+You want the right tools, relevant services, and ways to stand out.

 First, the software should provide end-to-end claims management and the entire patient collections process accurately, with minimal effort from you.
 It should also accept multiple payment types, especially secure digital payments, as these are increasingly popular with patients.